sujinbabups/next.js-crud/README.md

 # next.js-crud
-Crud operations in next js
+A simple next JS Application with CRUD operations